Clothing and other textile waste in Brisbane

 If you need to buy new:

 • choose clothes that are made of natural fibres such as cotton, linen, wool, silk, hemp or bamboo.
 Avoid buying mixed fibre clothing, unless the mixed fibres are natural.
-Synthetic materials including polyester, nylon and elastane are made from non-renewable fossil fuels that are unsustainable.
+Synthetic materials including polyester, nylon and elastane are made from non-renewable fossil fuels.

 • choose clothes that are made in Australia, even better if you can buy Brisbane made.